How to Calculate Your Hyundai Santa Cruz Roof Rack's Load Capacity

 My dealership quoted me $500 for OEM crossbars, but I saw some online for $150.
 Is it worth saving $350 by buying the cheaper ones?

-Look, the $150 ones might work, but I've seen too many cheap racks buckle under pressure.
-My first set of aftermarket bars, which cost me about $120, started making a terrifying groaning sound on the highway after only a few months.
+Look, the $150 ones might work, but too many cheap racks buckle under pressure.
+A budget set of aftermarket bars, around $120, can start making a terrifying groaning sound on the highway after only a few months.
 The OEM ones might cost more upfront, but they're engineered to fit your specific vehicle, which means less hassle and generally better reliability.
-For me, the peace of mind is worth the extra cash, especially when I'm hauling gear at 65 mph.
+The peace of mind is worth the extra cash, especially when hauling gear at 65 mph.

 Do I really need a special torque wrench to install my roof rack crossbars, or can I just tighten them down really good?

 You absolutely do not need a fancy torque wrench that costs more than your rack.
 However, 'tighten them down really good' is exactly how you end up with a rack that either falls off or crushes your roof rails.
 Most racks come with basic instructions, and often hand-tightening plus a quarter-turn with the included Allen wrench is enough.
 The key is even pressure.
-I learned this when I overtightened one side of my rack on a trip to the Smokies and had to drive with a noticeable lean.
+Overtighten one side of the rack and you can end up driving with a noticeable lean.

 What if I accidentally overload my roof rack with kayaks and it starts to sag?
 Can I just take some weight off and keep driving?

 If your rack starts to sag, that’s your cue to pull over *immediately* and reassess.
 Driving with a sagging rack is like trying to run a marathon with a broken ankle – it’s only going to get worse.
 You might be able to redistribute the weight or remove some items, but if there's visible bending or creaking, it's probably compromised.
-I had a buddy who kept driving with a slightly bent rack after overloading it with surfboards, and the whole thing detached on a windy highway exit.
+Some drivers keep going with a slightly bent rack after overloading it with surfboards, and the whole thing detaches on a windy highway exit.
 Total disaster.

 Can constantly overloading my roof rack eventually damage the actual roof of my Santa Cruz?